-Richemont, the owner of Cartier, Chloé and Azzedine Alaïa, among other brands, will abolish the CEO position as part of the most sweeping management overhaul in years amid plummeting sales of luxury timepieces and leather goods.
-Chief Executive Officer Richard Lepeu, 64, and Chief Financial Officer Gary Saage, 56, will retire next year, eight directors will step down and new managers will lead watchmaking and operations, the Swiss company said Friday.
-Brand chiefs will report directly to the board, Chairman Johann Rupert said.
-Investors welcomed the move, sending the stock up as much as 9.4 percent in Zurich despite a 43 percent plunge in first-half profit.
+The parent company of Cartier, Chloé and Azzedine Alaïa, among other brands, is abolishing the CEO position as part of the most sweeping management overhaul in years amid plummeting sales of luxury timepieces and leather goods.
+Richemont Chief Executive Officer Richard Lepeu, 64, and Chief Financial Officer Gary Saage, 56, will retire next year and taking their places will be ... no one.

-“One individual cannot be held responsible, it’s unfair,” said 66-year-old Rupert, referring to the roughly three-dozen units that make up the sprawling company.
+“One individual cannot be held responsible, it’s unfair,” said Richemont chairman Johann Rupert, referring to the roughly three-dozen units that make up the sprawling company.
 “We will never have a similar CEO again.
 Now it’s time for us to start looking at another generation.”